PDF Tools

 Do my uploaded PDFs really stay local?

 Yes.
-All processing happens in your browser via JavaScript and WebAssembly.
+All processing happens in your browser via JavaScript.
 Merge, split, edit, and image-to-PDF use pdf-lib (MIT); PDF-to-image and edit thumbnails use pdf.js (Mozilla, Apache-2.0), all client-side.
 Even the site operator cannot see your file contents — nothing is uploaded.

 Can I work with password-protected PDFs?